MailMan PHP Extension Reference Documentation

 int get_LastSmtpStatus()

-Contains the last SMTP status code returned by the SMTP server during the most recent SMTP operation.
+Contains the SMTP failure status code returned by the server for the most recent SMTP operation.

-• 4xx — Temporary failure.
-The operation failed, but retrying later may succeed.
+- 4xx — Temporary failure.
+Retrying later may succeed.

-• 5xx — Permanent failure.
-The request was rejected and retrying will usually not help unless something changes.
+- 5xx — Permanent failure.
+The request was rejected and usually requires a change before retrying.

 LastSmtpStatusMsg